 WIDE: Talent ensuring the headset is properly connected to the jack under the instrument panel.

-For eyeball calibration, navigate to the parameter box in the Eye Tracking Hub [1].
+Prior to eyeball calibration, navigate to the parameter box in the Eye Tracking Hub [1].
 Check the calibration mode and select either Fixed Gaze or Fixed Head as appropriate for the study [2].
-Ensure the calibration points are displayed as a 5 x 5 grid (Five-by-Five-Grid), totaling 25 points [3].
+Ensure the calibration points are displayed as a 3 x 3 grid (Three-by-Three-Grid), totaling 9 points [3].
 Verify that the validation mode matches the calibration mode [4].
 Then, examine the eye-tracking outputs and ensure all required parameters for the study are checked using the tick boxes [5].
+This must be done before actual calibration this is automatically completed after selecting a nose piece.
+Accordingly, this step and all sub-2.10 steps should be done before step 2.5.

 SCREEN: Eye Tracking Hub with the parameter box highlighted.